-Shoshone historian Darren Parry on remembering correct history and celebrating Thanksgiving
+Shoshone historian on remembering correct history and celebrating Thanksgiving

 Parry is the grandson of Mae Timbimboo, a tribal historian from the Northwestern Band of the Shoshone Nation.
 He is the former chairman of the Northwest Band of the Shoshone Nation and a historian.
 Parry is also a sixth-generation member of The Church of Jesus Christ of Latter-day Saints.

-The Deseret News interviewed Parry to learn how the American public can celebrate Thanksgiving while also being respectful to and cognizant of Indigenous tribes.
+The Deseret News interviewed Parry in 2022 to learn how the American public can celebrate Thanksgiving while also being respectful to and cognizant of Indigenous tribes.

 What Thanksgiving means to Darren Parry